 2018 Kawasaki Z900RS coming soon

-The 2018 Kawasaki Z900RS will debut at the Tokyo Motor Show this September.
+The 2018 Kawasaki Z900RS has been revealed at the 2017 Tokyo Motor Show.
 It is the latest addition to the ever growing retro-motorcycle segment and can be seen as a successor to the now discontinued W800.

 Here are its details:

 The retro-classic segment has seen a huge rise in sales in the past few years.
-More people are looking for a soulful experiance of motorcycling and for them, a bikes in the segment makes perfect sense.
-The success of bikes such as the Ducati Scrambler, BMW R Nine T and the evergreen Triumph Bonneville are ode to this fact.
+More people are looking for a soulful experience of motorcycling and for them, a bikes in this segment makes perfect sense.
+The success of bikes such as the Ducati Scrambler, BMW R Nine T and the evergreen Triumph Bonneville confirm this fact.

 The Z900RS takes inspiration form the legendary 1972, 900cc Z1 four-cylinder and this can be easily made out from the pictures.